Brandt Snedeker: 2007: PGA Tour Rookie of the Year

-2008–10
+2008–10: Steady play

 Snedeker began the 2008 season with a tied for 10th finish at the Mercedes-Benz Championship.
 He finished tied for 9th at the FBR Open in February and tied for 8th at the PODS Championship in March.
 Snedeker recorded his first top-10 in a major at the 2008 Masters, where he finished tied for third.
 He went into the final round in second place, two strokes behind eventual winner Trevor Immelman but Snedeker shot a final round 77.
 Following his third-place finish at the 2008 Masters Tournament, Snedeker reached a new high of 32nd in the world rankings.
 Snedeker finished in the top-10 for the second time in a major at the 2008 U.S. Open where he finished tied for 9th.
 For the rest of the year Snedeker struggled to maintain his early season consistency and did not record another top-10 finish for the season.
 Snedeker made 19 of 26 cuts on the year and recorded five top-10s, seven top-25s and earned $1,531,442 while finishing 34th in the FedEx Cup standings.

 Snedeker struggled in 2009, making only 14 of 26 cuts and failing to make the cut in 9 of his first 12 tournaments.
 His play improved in the summer as he had two consecutive top-5 finishes, a tie for 5th place at the AT&T National, and a tie for 2nd place at the John Deere Classic.
 These were followed by two more top-5 finishes at the RBC Canadian Open and the Wyndham Championship.
 Despite this mid season form he missed the cut in all four of the years majors.
 One factor contributing to Snedeker's uneven play in 2009 was his health.
 He missed seven consecutive tournaments in the middle of the season due to a rib injury.
 Snedeker finished the season 55th on the money list.

 Snedeker started the 2010 season well with a top-10 finish at the Bob Hope Classic which he then followed up with a runner-up finish at the Farmers Insurance Open.
 Snedeker played consistently throughout the early season making eight consecutive cuts through to April.
 However he then missed five of his next seven cuts and did not record a single top-25 finish until the U.S. Open where Snedeker finished in a tie for 8th place at Pebble Beach Golf Links, his best ever finish in the U.S. Open.
 For the rest of season he played steadily and recorded two more top-10s at the Wyndham Championship and the end of season playoff event the Deutsche Bank Championship.
 Snedeker ended the year 48th on the money list.